Gideon Shryock

 Gideon Shryock (November 15, 1802 – June 19, 1880) was Kentucky's first professional architect in the Greek Revival Style.
 His name has frequently been misspelled as Gideon Shyrock.

-Biography
+Early life

 Shryock was born in Lexington, Kentucky on November 15, 1802.
 He was the son of Mathias and Mary Elizabeth Shryock.
 Gideon was one of eleven children.
 Their family home was located at 149 North Broadway in Lexington.
 One of Gideon's younger brothers, Cincinnatus Shryock, would also become an architect.

 Shryock attended the famous Lancastrian school for boys directed by Mr. Aldridge.
 Gideon also apprenticed under his father as a young boy, mastering the principles of business by practice.
 When Gideon Shryock was 21 years old, he moved to Philadelphia for the opportunity to study under the famous architect William Strickland.
-While in Philadelphia, Shryock acquired a copy of the American edition of Swan's British Architect, which he brought back to Lexington.
-However, one year later, he moved back to Lexington.
-In 1827, he received the commission for the Frankfort State Capitol and moved to Frankfort to be close to the project.
-In 1829, he married Elizabeth P. Bacon of Frankfort.
-Gideon and Elizabeth Shryock at 10 children.
-Shryock named his first son, the fourth child after his mentor William Strickland.
-However, his son William did not become an architect.
-Shryock's son Charles, was the only son that followed in his footsteps.
+While in Philadelphia, Shryock acquired a copy of the American edition of Abraham Swan's British Architect, which he brought back to Lexington when he moved back there after a year in Philadelphia.